sefa1972/Analyze-data-in-a-lake-database/README.md

+Analysis of Lake Database with Azure Synapse Analytics

 This project focuses on creating a lake database using Azure Synapse Analytics, defining table schemas, loading data, and querying with SQL.
 Azure Synapse Analytics provides a scalable and flexible solution for big data analytics, combining both relational database capabilities and data lake flexibility.

 Project Steps